What's happening at Orchardtown Road?

 The exhibition results have been analysed and are available in the following reports:

 Following the public exhibition, we finalised the Public Domain Plan in line with community submissions.
 The final Public Domain Plan was adopted by the elected Council on 22 September 2020.
-There will be further engagement with targeted stakeholders through a Placemaking process, including gathering feedback on options for public open spaces and timed parking in the area.
-This feedback will inform the detailed design process which will be undertaken during the 2020/21 financial year, with construction scheduled to commence in the 2021/22 financial year.
+We then completed our design, and commenced construction in March 2022.

 The Public Domain Planning Process Flow Chart (pdf) outlines the process in more detail.